 Alternative Methods to Set Free Disk Space Value

-To ensure compatibility, the free disk space value can be specified via the properties below.
-However, using the Free Disk Space build feature is recommended as these properties can be removed in the future TeamCity versions.
+To ensure compatibility, the value of free disk space can be specified via the properties below.
+However, using the Free disk space build feature is recommended as these properties can be removed in future TeamCity versions.

 The properties can be defined:

 globally for a build agent (in the agent's

 for a particular build configuration by specifying its system properties.

 The required free space value is defined with the following properties: